Tero Saarinen Company: Organization

-The company functions as a network organization and has eleven permanent employees.
+The company functions as a network organization and has 17 permanent employees.
 In addition, each year some 40 to 80 professionals from different fields and various parts of the world also work with the group on specific productions or out-of-house service contracts.
 Tero Saarinen Company uses shared leadership; the management is divided up so that Tero Saarinen is in charge of the artistic content and Managing Director Iiris Autio is in charge of production, managing and finances.
 The group is supported by a registered non-profit association, a host organization called Into liikkeessä (Passion in Motion).

 The primary aim of Tero Saarinen Company has been defined as to "promote a humane worldview and basic human values through the language of dance, while also increasing people’s understanding of their own physicality and its significance for a good life."

 The group's artistic aim is to use choreography, music and visual design to give people profound experiences in the form of enduring, total artworks – open, interactive situations that allow audience members to address fundamental human questions.
 The group's basic values are: a sense of community, openness, uncompromising quality, and an appreciation of hard work and entrepreneurship.

-Ville Konttinen is the group's Technical Director.
-Dancer Henrikki Heikkilä is the group's Rehearsal Director and Dancer Sini Länsivuori also acts as the Head of Artistic Development.
-The Company Manager is Maiju Ristilä, Head of International Sales Johanna Rajamäki, Head of Marketing and Communications is Terhi Mikkonen, and the Production Coordinator is Carita Weissenfelt.